-- Apply for admission to AUM. - Apply for scholarships by completing the online New AUM Student Scholarship Application found under Financial Aid at www.aum.edu or call 334-244-3615 to request an application. - Request that official ACT or SAT scores be mailed to the AUM Office of Admissions, P.O.
-Box 244023, Montgomery, Alabama 36124-4023. - Request that an official high school transcript (or community college transcript) be mailed to the AUM Office of Admissions.
-The transcript must show grades through the junior year (most recent term for community college transfers). - Complete the above requirements by Feb.
+- Apply for admission to AUM. - Apply for scholarships by completing the online New AUM Student Scholarship Application, found under Money Matters at www.aum.edu, or call 334-244-3615 to request an application. - Request that official ACT or SAT scores be mailed to the AUM Office of Admissions and Recruiting, P.O.
+Box 244023, Montgomery, Ala., 36124. - Request that an official high school transcript (or community college transcript) be mailed to the AUM Office of Admissions Processing.
+The transcript must show grades through the junior year (or most recent term for community college transfers). - Complete the above requirements by Feb.
 1. Applications received after Feb.
 1 will be considered only if funds are available.